HyVIC: A Metric-Driven Spatio-Spectral Hyperspectral Image Compression Architecture Based on Variational Autoencoders: Introduction

-To address these issues, in this paper, we propose \ac{ours}, a novel metric-driven \ac{vae} for \ac{hsi} compression.
-The proposed model is made up of: \begin{enumerate*}[1)] \item an adjustable spatio-spectral encoder; \item a spatio-spectral hyperencoder; \item a spatio-spectral hyperdecoder; and \item an adjustable spatio-spectral decoder. \end{enumerate*} In contrast to existing models, \ac{ours} specifically leverages the spatio-spectral redundancies of \acp{hsi} by incorporating adjustable spatial and spectral model components, whose hyperparameters are fixed through a metric-driven selection strategy.
+To overcome the above-mentioned critical issues, as a first time in {\ac{rs}}, we aim to study the effects of spatio-spectral feature learning on the {\ac{rd}} performance of variational {\ac{hsi}} compression.
+To this end, we propose the use of simple but efficient configurable spatial and spectral feature learning blocks for the {\ac{vae}}-based compression of {\acp{hsi}}.
+To achieve this, we introduce \ac{ours}, a configurable {\ac{vae}} based on the mean \& scale hyperprior \cite{minnen2018joint}, which enables independent control of spatial and spectral feature learning for effective hyperspectral-specific variational image compression.
+The proposed model is made up of: \begin{enumerate*}[1)] \item a configurable spatio-spectral encoder; \item a spatio-spectral hyperencoder; \item a spatio-spectral hyperdecoder; and \item a configurable spatio-spectral decoder. \end{enumerate*} In contrast to existing models, \ac{ours} specifically leverages the spatio-spectral redundancies of \acp{hsi} by incorporating configurable spatial and spectral model components, whose hyperparameters are fixed through a metric-driven selection strategy.
 The proposed model is evaluated on the HySpecNet-11k \cite{fuchs2023hyspecnet} and the MLRetSet \cite{omruuzun2024novel} benchmark datasets in order to demonstrate its effectiveness along the \ac{rd} curve.
 Our experimental results indicate that variational \ac{hsi} compression is highly dependent on a balanced trade-off between spatial and spectral feature learning.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose an adjustable \ac{vae}-based model for lossy spatio-spectral \ac{hsi} compression that achieves effective compression performance across a wide range of \acp{cr} by specifically leveraging both spatial and spectral redundancies present in \acp{hsi}. \item We demonstrate that the selection of the hyperparameters of the proposed model, which control spatial and spectral feature learning, has a substantial impact on compression performance.
-To address this, we employ a metric-driven strategy to systematically adapt the model's hyperparameters to the characteristics of \acp{hsi}. \item We provide extensive experimental results on two benchmark datasets, including an ablation study, comparisons with other approaches, and analyses of the reconstruction results and errors, in order to demonstrate the effectiveness and generalization capability of the proposed model. \item Based on our findings, we provide insights and derive practical guidelines that help shape future research in learning-based variational \ac{hsi} compression. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to study the effects of spatio-spectral feature learning on the {\ac{rd}} performance of variational {\ac{hsi}} compression in {\ac{rs}}.
+In particular, we propose the use of configurable spatial and spectral feature learning blocks within variational image compression \cite{minnen2018joint} to more effectively leverage the unique spatio-spectral redundancies present in {\acp{hsi}}. \item Our experimental results demonstrate that the selection of the hyperparameters of the proposed model, which control spatial and spectral feature learning, has a substantial impact on compression performance.
+Motivated by this, we employ a metric-driven strategy to systematically adapt the model's hyperparameters to the characteristics of \acp{hsi}. \item We conduct extensive experiments on two benchmark datasets, including an ablation study, comparisons with other approaches, and analyses of the reconstruction results and errors.
+The results show the effectiveness and generalization capability of the proposed model, as well as the robustness of the metric-driven hyperparameter selection strategy. \item Based on our findings, we provide insights and derive practical guidelines that help shape future research in learning-based variational \ac{hsi} compression in {\ac{rs}}. \end{itemize}

 The remaining part of this paper is organized as follows. \autoref{sec:related-work} presents the related work. \autoref{sec:proposed-model} introduces the proposed model. \autoref{sec:dataset-setup} describes the considered datasets and provides the experimental setup, while the experimental results are carried out in \autoref{sec:experiments}. \autoref{sec:conclusion} concludes our paper.